Prince Harry says William 'screamed' at him over royal split with Meghan, in final episodes of Netflix documentary - KTVZ

 A family and business ‘in direct conflict’

-Harry said he spoke to Queen Elizabeth II and arranged to meet her, with Meghan, as they were reaching their decision to quit the family.
+Harry said he spoke to Queen Elizabeth II and arranged to meet her, with Meghan, before that split was finalized.

 “She knew that we were finding things hard.
 I’d spoken to her many times about it,” Harry said.
 But as the meeting approached, Meghan said they received a message from an aide telling them they were not allowed to see the monarch.

-The final episode begins with a video note taken by Harry as the pair flew away from Canada to Los Angeles, having completed their royal engagements.
-“We are on the freedom flight,” Harry said at the time.

-“I wonder what would have happened to us had we not got out when we did,” Harry added in an interview.
+The couple were critical of the Queen’s aides but again were again complimentary of the late monarch herself, who died aged 96 in September, shortly after filming concluded for the series.

+Their documentary, and Harry’s upcoming memoir, focus more attention on the difficult relationship between the prince and his father, King Charles.

-The release follows last Thursday’s batch of episodes, in which Prince Harry criticized “unconscious bias” inside the family.
+Thursday’s release follows last week’s batch of episodes, in which Prince Harry criticized “unconscious bias” inside the family.

+It remains to be seen whether the venture will enhance the reputation of the couple as they look to sculpt their post-royalty personas.

+Six in 10 Brits believe it was a bad idea for the duke and duchess to release the Netflix documentary, according to a Savanta poll of 2,250 British adults carried out online between December 9 and 11, between the release of the first and second parts of the series.

 If you or someone you know is struggling with suicidal thoughts or mental health matters, please call the National Suicide Prevention Lifeline at 800-273-8255 to connect with a trained counselor or visit the NSPL site.
 The International Association for Suicide Prevention and Befrienders Worldwide also provide contact information for crisis centers around the world.